hms-networks/node-red-contrib-kolibri/README.md

 - Proxy Port

 After deploying the flow the Nodes are trying to connect to the configured Broker(s).
 If the connections are established successfully a green "connected" label is displayed.
 If the connection is closed a red "disconnected" label is displayed.

-Please mind the timestamp resolution used by different Kolibri versions.
-By using higher Kolibri versions, you change the timestamps resolution from seconds into milliseconds